Who Can Help

 Psychiatric Nurses

-Psychiatric Nurses are registered nurses specialised in the treatment and care of persons with mental illnesses.
+Psychiatric nurses are registered nurses specialised in the treatment and care of persons with mental illnesses.
 They are generally found in medical settings such as hospitals, clinics and community settings and services.
 Psychiatric nurses can provide assistance with medication and practical support, as well as counselling if further training has been conducted.

 Psychiatrists